OpenZeppelin/stylus-test-helpers/crates/motsu/README.md

 }
  ```

-NOTE!!!
-We require a contract to implement unsafe trait
+**Important:** We require a contract to implement unsafe trait
 `stylus_sdk::prelude::TopLevelStorage`, for a contract to be used in tests.
 Typically, all contracts marked with `#[entrypoint]` will have this trait
 automatically derived.
-Otherwise, you should do it by
+Otherwise, you should do it by manually:
-yourself:

  ```rust
  use stylus_sdk::{